agfianf/agfianf/README.md

   <a href="https://agfianf.github.io/about/" target="_blank"><img alt="About Me" src="https://img.shields.io/badge/About-Me-gray?style=for-the-badge"/></a>
 </p>

 AI Engineer and Software Engineer from Indonesia with 4+ years of experience.
 I'm a self-learner who thrives on exploration and continuous growth.
 I love building AI and Machine Learning systems, especially in Computer Vision.
 I've applied AI solutions in Agriculture, Aquaculture, and Satellite imaging.
-Currently exploring MLOps, LLMs, and Rust.

 - 🔭 Currently working as an AI Engineer (Remote)
-- 🌱 Learning MLOps, LLMs, and Rust
+- 🌱 Currently Learning MLOps (DevOps), LLMs, and Rust
 - 💼 Experienced in end-to-end AI inference optimization and MLOps integration